-Students who receive their first award during or after the 2010-2011 academic year can receive a renewal scholarship for three years provided they meet these criteria.
+Students will receive a renewal scholarship for three years provided they meet these criteria.
 Students must have at least one semester during consecutive fall and spring semesters with the following GPA’s:

 - 3.5 or greater for the Southwestern Award of Excellence and Trustee Award

 - 3.0 or greater for the Academic Dean Award

 - 2.5 or greater for the Achievement Award

-Students increase their renewal scholarship up to the Trustee Award level by improving their GPA.
+Students can increase their renewal scholarship up to the Presidential Award level by improving their GPA.
 The scholarship increases to the next higher scholarship level when the student: